Wadi Rum, Jordan

 Multi-pitch climbing up to 700 m in sandstone of every color.

 The routes are clean, mobile protection from sensitive to super!
-Belays and rappel anchors sometimes have to be improved or even set up.
+Belays and rappel anchors have to be improved or set up occasionally.

 Partial very abrasive sandstone!